 Good news: no more stairs after this!
 You just have to follow the road down to the valley.
 There is no signed path but you can’t really go wrong anywhere from this point, so just relax and go on!

-After a couple minutes of hiking, you will already get a glimpse of the Treasury.
+After a couple of minutes of hiking, you will already get a glimpse of the Treasury.

 You have to continue hiking down in the valley until you see a small hut with the Best View of the Treasury sign.
 Congratulations, you made it!

 Go inside the hut to enjoy the magnificent view of the Treasury from above!
-Since you are in a beduin tent please respect the owner by buying something from him, like a tea or a can of coke.
+Since you are in a bedouin tent please respect the owner by buying something from him, like a tea or a can of coke.
 Chances are you will be the only one in the tent, so just sit back with your drink and enjoy the view!

 Where to Stay in Petra

-Wadi Musa is the closest town to the ancient city of Petra so I would recommend to stay here at least 1-2 nights.
-Although the town is pretty big with many options to choose from, it’s worth to stay in a hotel which is close to the entrance of Petra.
-You can check all the accommodations in Wadi Musa here, or if you don’t want to spend time with searching, check out my recommendations below!
+Wadi Musa is the closest town to the ancient city of Petra so I would recommend staying here for at least 1-2 nights.
+Although the town is pretty big with many options to choose from, it’s worth staying in a hotel which is close to the entrance of Petra.
+You can check all the accommodations in Wadi Musa here, or if you don’t want to spend time searching, check out my recommendations below!

 Featuring free Wi-Fi, the 5-star Mövenpick Resort Petra is located directly at the entrance to the ancient city of Petra.
 The hotel’s rooftop garden terrace offers views of the hills.
 The spacious rooms feature white linen and bright windows.